M7S/dockbarx/README.md

 A: Read Theming HOWTO.
 If you need help ask me (Matias Särs alias M7S) on gnome-look or at launchpad.
 I'm happy to help theme developers as much as I can.

+*Q: How can I backup and restore all preferences to move my settings to another linux setup.*
+A: backup: gconftool --dump /apps/dockbarx > dockbarx.xml
+restore: gconftool --load dockbarx.xml and don't forget to copy ~/.dockbarx

 ### AWN questions
 *Q: When I use dockbarx in AWN, IntelliHide and Window Dodge behaviors doesn't work.
 Why?
 Can I do anything about it?*